 Of course she has to recover her investment of several thousand dollars at least.
 It’s going to take a lot of $2.99 purchases.
 But the trend is increasing.
 People look up info while on the go.

-Watch this quick video demo to see how the application works.
-And think about it: what food writing do you own that might be repurposed this way?
+What food writing do you own that might be repurposed this way?

 Update: Hey, I scooped the New York Times.
 On Agust 3, Gadgetwise reviewed three more apps.